-I’m often asked what’s the best way to collect online reviews for a home services businesses.
+I’m often asked what’s the best way to collect online reviews for a home services business.
 That’s enterprises like plumbers, pest control, electricals or carpet cleaning.

 Let’s have a look at the options and some of the pros and cons of each: